 We know that fashion’s impact on people and planet is out of control.
 The effect of COVID-19 on the fashion industry has left brands with mountains of unsold stock.
 While it’s impossible to estimate just how many clothes have been landfilled or incinerated, Bangladesh alone has seen more than $3 billion USD in cancelled orders, representing an estimated 982 million garments1.
 In addition, the majority of the people who make our clothes live in poverty and the gap between rich and poor continues to grow.
 For instance, it’s estimated that it would take a major fashion CEO just 4 days to earn what a female garment worker in Bangladesh will earn in her entire lifetime2.

-Why?
 Black Friday represents a sore spot in an industry that runs on overproduction.
-When we buy into the seemingly good deals, we send a message to brands that it’s okay for them to thoughtlessly produce, at the cost of people and the planet, because we’ll help them get rid of their stockpiles as long as they are steeply discounted.
+When we buy into the seemingly good deals, we send a message to brands that it’s okay for them to thoughtlessly produce at the cost of people and the planet, because we’ll help them get rid of their stockpiles as long as they are steeply discounted.